|Park Forms & Information|

 Yreka Creek Greenway

 The Yreka Creek Greenway is a natural streamside area that will eventually span 4.5 miles along Yreka and Greenhorn Creeks.
 A major purpose of this greenway is to store and absorb floodwaters and maintain streamside habitat for native fish, native plants, native wildlife, and people who enjoy nature.
-As a unique part of Yreka's city park system, the Greenway will gradually expand to provide recreation for families and tourists, including a streamside trail for walking and bicycling that will someday connect the entire City along Yreka and Greenhorn Creeks.
-Existing improvements include a visitor center, picnic areas, an outdoor classroom, and trailside benches.
-Please visit the new website at www.yrekagreenway.org for more information.
+As a unique part of Yreka's city park system, the Greenway is gradually expanding to provide recreation for families and tourists, including a streamside trail for walking and bicycling that will someday connect the entire City along Yreka and Greenhorn Creeks.
+Existing improvements include a visitor center, an outdoor classroom, and streamside paved and natural trails with picnic areas and trailside benches.
+Please visit the new website at www.sgpga.org for more information.

 Lewis Park is nestled into a quiet residential neighborhood where Lewis Street meets Lawrence Lane.
 It is a small community park, featuring lush grass and a children's play area.